 What is a format?

 This Web site defines formats as packages of information that can be stored as data files or sent via network as data streams (aka bitstreams, byte streams).
-For reference, the Format Registry Ontology developed for the Global Digital Formats Registry (GDFR) defines two classes of formats: content stream formats and physical media formats.
-This Web site focuses on the content stream formats, defined in the GDFR Ontology as "a byte-serialized encoding of an information model."
+For reference, the Format Registry Ontology developed for the Global Digital Formats Registry (GDFR)1 defines two classes of formats: content stream formats and physical media formats.
+This Library of Congress Web site focuses on the content stream formats, defined in the GDFR Ontology as "a byte-serialized encoding of an information model."
 The GDFR was active at Harvard University from 2005 to about 2010, and its documentation provides an important source for any analysis of digital formats.

 - This site's use of the term format is very broad and embraces the following overlapping sets of entities:

 - • at the level indicated by file extensions, e.g., .mp3